dell/csm-docs/content/v3/csidriver/installation/operator/_index.md

 **NOTE:** For more information on pre-requisites and parameters, please refer to the sub-pages below for each driver.

-**NOTE:** Storage Classes and Volume Snapshot Classes would no longer be created during the installation of the driver via an operator from v1.4.0 and higher.
+**NOTE:** Storage Classes and Volume Snapshot Classes would no longer be created during the installation of the driver via an operator from v1.4.0 andÛù—w≠ÆÇÈY‰v